Confidential Inference via Ternary Model Partitioning: Evaluation

-As an empirical study, we use our \textsf{Neural Network Assessment Framework} to determine the optimal partitioning layers for three ImageNet-level deep neural networks, i.e., \textsf{Darknet Reference Model} (17 layers), \textsf{Extraction Model} (28 layers), and \textsf{DenseNet Model} (306 layers)\cite{huang2017densely}.
-Based on the partitioning results, we further analyze the workload allocation after partitioning to measure the computation that can be out-sourced to benefit from DL-accelerated hardware.
+As an empirical study, we use our \maf{} to determine the secure partitioning layers for three ImageNet-level \acp{DNN}, \ie{} \emph{Darknet Reference Model} (17 layers), \emph{Extraction Model} (28 layers), and \emph{DenseNet Model} (306 layers)\cite{huang2017densely}.
+Based on the partitioning results, we further analyze the workload allocation after partitioning to measure the computation that can be out-sourced to benefit from \ac{ML} accelerators.

 \nip{Darknet Reference Model.} This is a relatively small neural network for ImageNet classification.
-Its number of parameters is approximately $1/10$ of \textsf{AlexNet}\cite{krizhevsky2012imagenet}, while this model still retains the same prediction performance (top-1: $61.1\%$ and top-5: $83.0\%$) compared to \textsf{AlexNet}.
+Its number of parameters is approximately $1/10$ of \emph{AlexNet}\cite{krizhevsky2012imagenet}, while this model still retains the similar prediction performance (top-1: $61.1\%$ and top-5: $83.0\%$) compared to \emph{AlexNet}.

-To determine the optimal partitioning layer for this model, we compare the KL divergence ranges of all layers with the discrete uniform distribution.
-In Figure~\ref{fig:kl_darknet}, we present the KL ranges (black columns) for the IR images of all layers (except the last three layers, i.e., average pooling, softmax, and cost layers, which do not generate IR images).
-For example, at layer $1$ the minimum KL divergence is $3.08$ and the maximum is $9.27$.
+To determine the secure partitioning layer for this model, we compare the \ac{KL} divergence ranges of all layers with the discrete uniform distribution.
+In Figure~\ref{fig:kl_darknet}, we present the \ac{KL} ranges (black columns) for the \ac{IR} images of all layers (except the last three layers, \ie{} average pooling, softmax, and cost layers, which do not generate \ac{IR} images).
+For example, at layer $1$ the minimum \ac{KL} divergence is $3.08$ and the maximum is $9.27$.
 The lower the KL divergence score, the more similar it is to the original input.
-We also highlight the line for the KL divergence of the discrete uniform distribution with regard to the original input $\mathbf{x}$.
-This KL divergence score is $3.00$.
-We can find that after layer $4$, the minimum KL divergence scores surpass the line of discrete uniform distribution's KL.
-This indicates that exposing IRs after layer $4$ to adversaries does not reveal more information of the original input compared to any image classified to a uniform distribution.
-Thus end users can choose to partition the network at layer $4$ and enclose them as a \textsf{FrontNet} to run within an enclave.
+We also highlight the line for the \ac{KL} divergence of the discrete uniform distribution with regard to the original input $\mathbf{x}$.
+This \ac{KL} divergence score is $3.00$.
+We can find that after layer $4$, the minimum \ac{KL} divergence scores surpass the line of discrete uniform distribution's \ac{KL}.
+This indicates that exposing \acp{IR} after layer $4$ to adversaries does not reveal more information of the original input compared to any image classified to a uniform distribution.
+Thus, users can choose to partition the network at layer $4$ and enclose them as a \emph{FrontNet} to run within an enclave.